MicrosoftDocs/mixed-reality/mixed-reality-docs/gestures-and-motion-controllers-in-unity.md

 There are two key ways to take action on your [gaze in Unity](gaze-in-unity.md), [hand gestures](gestures.md) and [motion controllers](motion-controllers.md).
 You access the data for both sources of spatial input through the same APIs in Unity.

-Unity provides two primary ways to access spatial input data for Windows Mixed Reality, the common Input.GetButton/Input.GetAxis APIs that work across multiple Unity VR SDKs, and an InteractionManager/GestureRecognizer API specific to Windows Mixed Reality that exposes the full set of spatial input data available.
+Unity provides two primary ways to access spatial input data for Windows Mixed Reality, the common Input.GetButton/Input.GetAxis APIs that work across multiple Unity XR SDKs, and an InteractionManager/GestureRecognizer API specific to Windows Mixed Reality that exposes the full set of spatial input data available.

 ## Unity button/axis mapping table